sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 .
 # Pull
-$ git pull origin <branch-1>                        # Pull the change of 'branhc-1' in current branch .
+$ git pull origin <branch-1>                        # Pull the change of 'branhc-1' in current branch
+$ git subtree add --prefix=other/ <repo-url> master # Pull master branch of a repo into a subdirectory named 'other/' .
 # Push
 $ git push origin <branchame>                       # Push a branch